 - Compare Link Profiles

 - Anchor text

 Cost: Starts from $99/a month (For anyone who is new to SEO or just need the basics.

 - Keyword Generator

 Understanding the metrics

-When conducting backlink analysis there are a number of important metrics that must be considered:
+When conducting backlink quality analysis there are a number of important metrics and terminology that must be considered: